ThemeSurgeon/launchkey-php/README.md

 <a name="overview"></a>
 # Overview

-LaunchKey is an identity and access management platform  This Java SDK enables developers to quickly integrate the LaunchKey platform and Java based applications without the need to directly interact with the platform API.
+LaunchKey is an identity and access management platform  This SDK enables developers to quickly integrate the LaunchKey platform and PHP based applications without the need to directly interact with the platform API.

 Developer documentation for using the LaunchKey API is found [here](https://launchkey.com/docs/).